Military History

 Military History worldwide and the time frame from the ancient to the modern.
 I.e. from the Trojan War to the Afghan war.

-2026 Topics:
+2026 Semester 2 Topics:

-Monday 2-Feb-26 Alan Roberts Ukraine Update 7
+Monday 20-Jul-26 Alan Roberts Ukraine Update & Iran war

 About The Co-Ordinator: